Israel and Hamas have reached a deal on a cease-fire and hostages. What does it look like? - The Boston Globe

-TEL AVIV, Israel (AP) — Israel and Hamas have agreed to a four-day halt in their devastating war in exchange for the release of dozens of hostages taken captive by militants on Oct.
-7, when Israeli communities were overrun and some 240 people abducted.
+TEL AVIV, Israel (AP) — A temporary cease-fire agreement to facilitate the release of dozens of people taken hostage during Hamas’ raid on Israel is expected bring the first respite to war-weary Palestinians in Gaza and a glimmer of hope to the families of the captives.

-The agreement will bring the first respite to war-weary Palestinians in Gaza, where more than 11,000 people, many women and children, have been killed, according to health authorities.
-It could also offer a glimmer of hope to the agonzied families of those abducted weeks ago.
+Israel and Hamas agreed to the four-day halt, which was announced Wednesday and will also see the release of Palestinian prisoners held by Israel.

-The deal, brokered by Qatar, the U.S. and Egypt, was announced as fighting intensified in central neighborhoods of Gaza City.
-It caps weeks of fitful indirect negotiations and sets the stage for a tense period that could determine the course of the war, already in its seventh week.
+The deal, brokered by Qatar, the US and Egypt, was made public as fighting intensified in central neighborhoods of Gaza City.
+Egypt’s state-run Qahera TV channel said the truce would take effect Thursday morning local time.

 Advertisement